-1. Presence of lead-based paint and/or lead-based paint hazards (check one):
+(a) Presence of lead-based paint and/or lead-based paint hazards (check (i) or (ii) below):

-Known lead-based paint and/or lead-based paint hazards are present in the housing (explain).
+(i) Known lead-based paint and/or lead-based paint hazards are present in the housing (explain).

-Seller has no knowledge of lead-based paint and/or lead-based paint hazards in the housing.
+(ii) Seller has no knowledge of lead-based paint and/or lead-based paint hazards in the housing.

-2. Records and reports available to the seller (check one):
+(b) Records and reports available to the seller (check (i) or (ii) below):

-Seller has provided the purchaser with all available records and reports pertaining to lead-based paint and/or lead-based paint hazards in the housing (list documents below).
+(i) Seller has provided the purchaser with all available records and reports pertaining to Lead-based paint and/or lead-based paint hazards in the housing (list documents below).

-Seller has no reports or records pertaining to lead-based paint and/or lead-based paint hazards in the home.
+(ii) Seller has no reports or records pertaining to lead-based paint and/or lead-based paint hazards in the housing.

-Purchaser's Acknowledgment (initial each space indicating receipt of information)
+Purchaser's Acknowledgment (initial)

-Purchaser has received copies of all information listed above.
+(c) Purchaser has received copies of all information listed above.

-Purchaser has received the pamphlets Protect Your Children from Lead Poisoning and Protect Your Family from Lead in Your Home.
+(d) Purchaser has received the pamphlet Protect Your Family from Lead in Your Home.